-In this article, we would like to introduce the best 5 nostalgic neighborhood locations.
-If you want to see the local life and enjoy exploring the area with small stores and restaurants, check out these backstreets in Tokyo!
+When you are visiting Tokyo, the well known, lively areas like Shibuya or Shinjuku will most likely be prominently featured on your bucket list.
+In addition to these iconic places, we recommend you to visit some more low-key, historical, local areas areas too.
+In this article, we introduce the best 5 nostalgic neighborhood locations.
+If you want to see the local life and enjoy exploring the area with small stores and restaurants, check out these back streets in Tokyo!

 Visit Nezu Shrine and you will see the many Torii gates lining up.There are beautiful shrines in this area and these Torii gates are good place to take some pictures!